zaiisao/Documentation/en/Audio Broadcast/effect_mixing_ios_audio.md

 title: Play Audio Effects/Audio Mixing
 description: How to play audio effects and enable audio mixing for iOS
 platform: iOS
-updatedAt: Thu Mar 14 2019 03:48:46 GMT+0000 (UTC)
+updatedAt: Wed Apr 03 2019 06:30:25 GMT+0000 (UTC)
 ---
 # Play Audio Effects/Audio Mixing
 ## Introduction
 In a call or live broadcast, you may need to play custom audio or music files to all users in the channel.
 For example, adding sound effects in a game, or playing background music.
 Agora provides two groups of methods for playing audio effect files and audio mixing.

-Ensure that you prepared the development environment.
+Ensure that you prepare the development environment.
 See [Integrate the SDK](../../en/Audio%20Broadcast/ios_audio.md).
 ## Play Audio Effect Files

 The play audio effect methods can be used to play audio effects, such as clapping and gunshots.
 You can play multiple audio effects at the same time, and preload the audio effect file for efficiency.